 Skills, motivation, and permanent education are also crucial in order to allow the Compliance Function to operate effectively.
-The capabilities of each employee are assessed taking into account the increasing technical complexity and the variety of activities.
+The capabilities of each employee are assessed taking into account the technical complexity and the domains under its supervision.

 Reporting by the Compliance Function